 Train:

-Hua Hin railway station is part of the southern rail route that starts in Bangkok.
 Trains run all day and night between the cities.
 Don't expect to arrive or leave on time.

 Bus:

 There are buses direct from Bangkok to Hua Hin, and those that make numerous stops on the way.
-Pay extra and go direct; this will take about 7 hours.
+Pay extra and go direct.
+This will take about 7 hours.

 Minivan:

-Catch a minivan for approximately 200 Baht from Bangkok.
-The journey takes about 4 hours.
-If you can afford it, I advise a private minivan, which will cost around 3,000 Baht each way.
 The shared minivan may be a bit squashed and may do some drop-offs along the way that delay you.

 Air: